pgpartman/pg_partman/doc/pg_partman.md

 ### <a id="logging-monitoring">Logging/Monitoring</a>

 The PG Jobmon extension (https://github.com/omniti-labs/pg_jobmon) is optional and allows auditing and monitoring of partition maintenance.
 If jobmon is installed and configured properly, it will automatically be used by partman with no additional setup needed.
-Jobmon can also be turned on or off individually for each partition set by using the `jobmon` column in the **`part_config`** table or with the option to `create_parent()` during initial setup.
-Note that if you try to partition `pg_jobmon`'s tables you **MUST** set the jobmon option in `create_parent()` to false, otherwise it will be put into a permanent lockwait since `pg_jobmon` will be trying to write to the table it's trying to partition.
+Jobmon can also be turned on or off individually for each partition set by using the `jobmon` column in the **`part_config`** table or with the option to `create_partition()` during initial setup.
+Note that if you try to partition `pg_jobmon`'s tables you **MUST** set the jobmon option in `create_partition()` to false, otherwise it will be put into a permanent lockwait since `pg_jobmon` will be trying to write to the table it's trying to partition.
 By default, any function that fails to run successfully 3 consecutive times will cause jobmon to raise an alert.
 This is why the default pre-make value is set to 4 so that an alert will be raised in time for intervention with no additional configuration of jobmon needed.
 You can of course configure jobmon to alert before (or later) than 3 failures if needed.
 If you're running partman in a production environment it is HIGHLY recommended to have jobmon installed and some sort of 3rd-party monitoring configured with it to alert when partitioning fails (Nagios, Circonus, etc).

 Background Worker